ashleve/lightning-hydra-template/README.md

 ├── .gitignore              <- List of files/folders ignored by git
 ├── .pre-commit-config.yaml <- Configuration of automatic code formatting
 ├── setup.cfg               <- Configurations of linters and pytest
-├── requirements.txt        <- File for installing python dependencies
+├── setup.py                <- File for installing project as a package ├── requirements.txt        <- File for installing python dependencies
 └── README.md
 ```